-a. an accounting of all ballots cast, both legal and illegal, per building and in total, b. the number of votes received by each candidate and the number of write-in votes for any qualified member candidates, c. signatures of all members of the Elections Committee involved in tallying the results, d. determination as to whether runoff elections are needed.
+- a. an accounting of all ballots cast, both legal and illegal, per building and in total, - b. the number of votes received by each candidate and the number of write-in votes for any qualified member candidates, - c. signatures of all members of the Elections Committee involved in tallying the results, - d. determination as to whether runoff elections are needed.

-e.
 The Elections Committee shall report on the preliminary results of the election to the NSEA President on the night of the ballot counting.
 If the office of President is being voted on, then the Elections Committee shall report to the next senior officer or Executive Board member.
-Candidates may ask to be apprised of the preliminary results for their office.
-They must notify the Election Committee before ballot counting has commenced and provide a contact number or email address.
-Otherwise, all candidates will be notified about preliminary results via District email within one working day.